SEDS/mangrove/false-positive-checkers/assertion-structure/README.md

 that the allocation occurs before the `if` statement.
 We should be able to modify the checker with this simple fix, so we should be able to represent this variation structurally, without assertions.

+### `condition-mem-leak_checker-FP4.cpp`

+Here the global variable is declared with a `const` declaration, causing neither Cppcheck nor scan-build to flag the false positive.
+The simple assertion we conclude for this example is that the global variable cannot be declared with a `const` declaration.